dspftw/dspftw/doc/intro.md

 * A = Amplitude (y axis is amplitude).
 * f = Frequency (cycles per second) in Hertz.
 It is multiplied by 2π to get radians per second.
-* t = Time.
+* t = Time in seconds.
 These functions work in the time domain (x axis is time).
 * ϕ = Phase offset at t=0, in radians.

 ```